 - Jerkass Woobie: The Ilse Witch's been through hell.
 She's also an utter bitch to everyone around her.

 - She drops the Jerkass part in the next series, then she goes through hell again, this time sort of literally.

-Never Live It Down: Terry Brooks wrote exactly one book that was a shameless ripoff of The Lord of the Rings followed by a series of highly original fantasy adventures, but most people who know of him but haven't read his books think he's made a lifelong career out of plagiarism.
+- Never Live It Down: Terry Brooks wrote exactly one book that bore some resemblance to The Lord of the Rings followed by a series of highly original fantasy adventures, but most people who know of him but haven't read his books think he's made a lifelong career out of plagiarism.

 - No Yay: There are some serious rape overtones to Rimmer Dall's attempted possession of Par.

 - Protection from Editors: Averted; while Brooks meets all the criteria to qualify for it, he has made quite clear that he actually considers his editors a vital part of making his books great.

 - Selfish Evil: Morag and Mallenroh do what they want, when they want, to who they want, and damn anyone who gets in their way.